zedif/julia-introduction/episodes/04-generic-functions.md

 ```

 Note that any additional elements of a tuple with be silently ignored, but we
-get an error, when the tuple is to short:
+get an error, when the tuple is too short:

 ```julia
 > destructured((1, 2, 3))